Adriana González-Peñas

 Adriana González-Peñas (30 March 1986) is a Spanish former professional tennis player.

-She was French Open girls’ doubles champions 2003 with her compatriot Marta Fraga.
+González-Peñas was French Open girls’ doubles champions 2003 with her compatriot Marta Fraga.

 As a professional, her career-high WTA rankings are 328 in singles and 313 in doubles.

 In her career, González-Peñas won four singles and nine doubles titles on the ITF Women's Circuit.